-Leasehold improvements are depreciated on a straight-line basis over the lease period or assessed useful life of three years, whichever is lower.
+Leasehold improvements are depreciated on a straight-line basis over the lease period.

 An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit and loss when the asset is derecognised.